ArpchanHospital/e2e-covid19starterkit/README.md

 # e2e-covid19starterkit
-This repo aims to cover either a few covid19 and non-covid19 user journey.
+This repo aims to cover either a covid19 user journey.